FREQUENTLY ASKED QUESTIONS

 make good horse companions.

-Training Time – plan to spend several minutes each day with the goat
+Training Time – plan to spend several minutes each day with each goat

 to work on commands as well as for bonding.